Skip to content

 General Training Module – 2nd place

-Well done guys, we’re applauding you!
-As a token of our appreciation we are sending your certificates of achievement to your emails.
-Winning IELTS results will be displayed in the IELTS-Blog hall of fame – so if you won, please feel free to show them off to your friends!
+Congratulations!
+We applaud the winners and send their certificates of achievement to their emails – let’s make this day a little bit special.
+The winning IELTS results will be displayed in the IELTS-Blog hall of fame – if you won, please feel free to show off to your family and friends!

-So, how does a person get a high score in IELTS?
-What does it actually take?
-We hope to hear from the winners the stories of how they prepared and studied, and what helped them achieve success in IELTS.
+So, we hope to hear from the winners the stories of how they prepared and studied, and what helped them achieve success in IELTS.
 Anything they wish to share will be posted on IELTS-Blog without delay, so everyone can use the same technique and get a better score in their own exam this month.

 P.S.
 IELTS results competition runs every month, and everyone is welcome to participate.
 Learn how to enroll here.